Azure/azure-iiot-opc-twin-webui/README.md

 # Azure Industrial IoT OPC UA Device Twin Management

+A Web Application written in React.js that uses the Azure Industrial IoT OPC UA device services, OPC Registry and OPC Twin.

 ## Getting started

 The Sample User Experience and dependent services are part of our [Azure Industrial IoT (IIoT) components](#Other-Azure-Industrial-IoT-components) suite.

+The easiest way to test the Web UI is against the deployed Azure Industrial IoT services.
+The services can be deployed via the [command line](https://github.com/Azure/azure-iiot-services/tree/master/deploy).

+## Setup Dependencies

 1. Install [node.js](https://nodejs.org/)
 1. For development, you can use your preferred editor